IoT Blog | February, 2017

 - The company has recently run a Connected X programme, inviting developers to share their ideas.
 It’s been so successful Vodafone will look to run more this year.

-- We’ve set up three Narrowband IoT Open Labs - in the UK, Spain and Germany.
+- We’ve set up Narrowband IoT Open Labs in the UK and Germany and we’re planning to open more throughout the year.
 The Open Lab provides a simulated real time environment for application developers and device, module and chip manufacturers to test their products.
 This accelerates their time to market for NB-IoT devices and services.
 It also allows device manufacturers to verify that their products meet the exceptional sensitivity and battery life performance requirements for NB-IoT devices.

 - We’ve released a NB-IoT White Paper sharing our market leading thoughts in this area.